lrpinto/parallel-web-crawler/README.md

 # Parallel Web Crawler

-A parallel web crawler delivered as part of DevOps with Java Nano-degree by Swift and Udacity.
+A parallel web crawler delivered using advanced Java programming with fork/join tasks, parallel streaming and proxy pattern.

 ## Brief from the handout: